Psychology (BA/BS)

 Winter

-Arts and letters group-satisfying course 4
+Arts and letters area-satisfying course 4

-Social science group-satisfying course 4
+Social science area-satisfying course 4

 Consider doing an internship for the major